Memories of Grandparents and Plans to Discover My Roots

 As a young boy, I was never really very close to my grandparents.
 One of the reasons is because my maternal grandma and grandpa lived 200 miles away in Central Wisconsin.
 I suspect that I hardly knew my paternal grandparents because mom and grandma didn't care that much for each other, and I hardly went on any visits although we only lived three blocks apart up until 1954.

-Even though I wasn't that close to my grandmas and grandpas, I still have memories which I share in this hub.
+Even though I wasn't that close to my grandmas and grandpas, I still have memories that I share in this hub.
 I also remember my maternal great-grandmother.
 Most of these memories cover the first ten years of my life.

 Before ending this hub, I also detail my plans to research my great-grandparents and roots in Germany and Austria.